Gaudi (The Alan Parsons Project album): Background

 Project regular David Paton was unable to undertake bass duties on this recording due to a prior touring commitment with Elton John.
 Saxophonist-keyboardist Richard Cottle's brother, Laurie, was recruited to play bass.
 The album was recorded at the Grange in Norfolk and Mayfair Studios in London using a pair of Sony 3324 DASH digital tape recorders and mixed to a digital master.

 The album was promoted with posters, streamers, and inserts using visuals from the album sleeve.
-To coincide with the release of Gaudi, the back catalogue of The Alan Parsons Project was reissued on CD, with Arista launching a promotional campaign around the slogan "Music...As It Was Meant To Be Played" that launched with a special event at the Sagrada Família.
+To coincide with the release of Gaudi, the back catalogue of The Alan Parsons Project was reissued on CD.
+Arista Records also launched a promotional campaign around the slogan "Music...As It Was Meant To Be Played" and hosted a special event at the Sagrada Família.
+The year prior, Woolfson and Parsons had initiated a lawsuit against their Arista claiming that the label had intentionally rescinded several of the band's CDs due to a dispute over royalties.
+By the time that Arista had launched the ad campaign in January 1987, the lawsuit had yet to be resolved.

+The pan-European publication Music & Media reported in its 17 January 1987 that the album would be released worldwide that same week.
+Music Week, a British trade publication, instead listed a February release date in the United Kingdom.
+Billboard reviewed the album in the 24 January 1987 edition of their publication, saying that it had a "detailed sound" and was the band's "most esoteric yet".

 During the writing of what would have been the follow-up, Eric Woolfson turned that album into a rock opera, eventually released as Freudiana in 1990.
-Alan Parsons continued as a solo artist in 1993 with Try Anything Once, an album which completes the musical evolution that started with this album.
+Alan Parsons continued as a solo artist in 1993 with Try Anything Once.

 A musical by Woolfson with the same name, and based on the songs of this album, was released in 1993 in Germany with the songs sung in English.